cds-snc/gcds-docs/src/en/components/card/use-case.md

   thumbnail: /images/common/components/preview-card.svg
   alt: This is an image of the component
   state: published
-translationKey: "card"
+translationKey: 'card'
 tags: ['cardEN', 'usage']
 permalink: /en/components/card/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Review these common uses for cards to see if they match the problem you’re solving for.